-8. THEME: ENTERING DATA
+7 | ISSUE: ENTERING DATA

 Our example data schema illustrated in Figure 2 and composed as a data entry interface in Figure 3 has relatively few data entry fields.
+This

+File: 1 of 55 Select: All files Sorted by: Date/Time1

+FIGURE 8 The Data Table view

+FIGURE 9 A note displaying a text prediction

-This contrasts with the actual number of data fields that analysts can encounter in practice.
-For example, one of the agencies using Timelapse composed and regularly used a template defining 30 separate data entry fields that analysts had to fill in.
-Even if only a subset of those fields relevant to a particular image had to be filled in, data entry can quickly become tedious, error prone, and very time-consuming when done over hundreds of thousands of images.
+fields relevant to a particular image had to be filled in, data entry can quickly become tedious, error prone, and very time-consuming when done over hundreds of thousands of images.

+7.1 | Problem-Typing is time-consuming and errorprone

+Filling in data fields by typing is tedious.
+Fields have to be navigated, and typing takes time.
+Mis-typing is common and introduces errors and inconsistencies in the data.

-Design pattern: Data entry controls should minimize or eliminate typing when possible.
+7.1.1 | Design pattern: Data entry controls should minimize or eliminate typing when possible